kyr0/libsharedmemory/README.md

 std::cout << "UTF8 string written and read" << dataString << std::endl;
 ```

+## Source code package management via `npm`

+In case you want to use this library in your codebase,
+you could just copy & paste the `include/libsharedmemory/libsharedmemory.hpp` into your `include` or `deps` directory.
+But then you'd have to manually manage the code base.

+However, you could also use `npm` for a smarter dependency management approach.
+Therefore, install [Node.js](https://www.nodejs.org) which comes bundled with `npm`, the Node package manager.

+Now run `npm init` in your project root directoy.
+After initial setup, run `npm install cpp_libsharedmemory` and add `node_modules/cpp_libsharedmemory/include/libsharedmemory` to your include path.

+Whenever this library updates, you can also update your dependencies via
+`npm upgrade`.
+Futhermore, people who audit the code can announce security
+reports that are announced when running `npm audit`.
+Finally, it's also much
+easier for you to install all project dependencies by just running `npm install`
+in your projects root directory.
+Managing third party code becomes obsolete at all.

 ## Limits

 `libsharedmemory` does only support the following datatypes: